mewoocat/sorting-algorithm-comparisons/README.md

   - Selection Sort
   - Insertion Sort

-Example Plot of the Output Data Ran on a i7-7500U @ 3.5GHz
+Example Plot of the Output Data Ran on an Intel i7-7500U @ 3.5GHz
 ![Example Plot](plots.png)

 This program was written for an algorithms analysis course.